MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-data-export.md

 [IngestionTime policy](../show-table-ingestion-time-policy-command.md) must be enabled on all tables referenced in the query that should be processed "exactly once" in the export.
 The policy is enabled by default on all newly created tables.

 The guarantee for "exactly once" export is only for files reported in the [show exported artifacts command](show-continuous-artifacts.md).
-Continuous export doesn't guarantee that each record will be written only once to the external table.
-If a failure occurs after export has begun and some of the artifacts were already written to the external table, the external table might contain duplicates.
+Continuous export doesn't guarantee that each record is written only once to the external table.
+If a failure occurs after export begins and some of the artifacts were already written to the external table, the external table might contain duplicates.
 If a write operation was aborted before completion, the external table might contain corrupted files.
-In such cases, artifacts aren't deleted from the external table, but they won't be reported in the [show exported artifacts command](show-continuous-artifacts.md).
+In such cases, artifacts aren't deleted from the external table, but they aren't reported in the [show exported artifacts command](show-continuous-artifacts.md).
 Consuming the exported files using the `show exported artifacts command` guarantees no duplications and no corruptions.

 ## Export from fact and dimension tables

 By default, all tables referenced in the export query are assumed to be [fact tables](../../concepts/fact-and-dimension-tables.md).
 As such, they're scoped to the database cursor.
 The syntax explicitly declares which tables are scoped (fact) and which aren't scoped (dimension).
 See the `over` parameter in the [create command](create-alter-continuous.md) for details.

 The export query includes only the records that joined since the previous export execution.
 The export query might contain [dimension tables](../../concepts/fact-and-dimension-tables.md) in which all records of the dimension table are included in all export queries.
 When using joins between fact and dimension tables in continuous-export, keep in mind that records in the fact table are only processed once.
-If the export runs while records in the dimension tables are missing for some keys, records for the respective keys will either be missed or include null values for the dimension columns in the exported files.
+If the export runs while records in the dimension tables are missing for some keys, records for the respective keys are either missed or include null values for the dimension columns in the exported files.
 Returning missed or null records depends on whether the query uses inner or outer join.
 The `forcedLatency` property in the continuous-export definition can be useful in such cases, where the fact and dimensions tables are ingested during the same time for matching records.

 > [!NOTE]
 > Continuous export of only dimension tables isn't supported.
 The export query must include at least a single fact table.